With its indescribable quality that far surpasses the natural beauty. Something intangible that tugs at the heart and soul.

 But I fell in love with the rural mountain villages of Italy’s deep south that day.

 And their unfathomable fascination continues to pull at my heart.
 An indescribable something in the culture and beautiful, simple people.
 Something far beyond the beauty of the landscape.
-Something intangible that tugs at my heart and soul.
+Something intangible that tugs at the heart and soul.

 When first watching “Christ Stopped at Eboli,” it seemed we’d traveled back in time and place.
 To that first visit in my husband’s hometown which so gripped our hearts and minds.
 It’s a film worth finding and watching, because it illustrates the world of the southern Italian mountain villages far better than I ever could.
 Check it out at IMDb.